miguel-coias/Benfica-news/docs/user_stories.md

-# User Stories – Site de Notícias do Benfica
+# User Stories – Notícias do Benfica

 ---